Anna Adams Gordon: Woman's Christian Temperance Union

-In 1877, Gordon met Frances E. Willard at a Dwight L. Moody revival meeting, in the building where Willard was holding temperance meetings.
+In 1877, Gordon met Frances Willard at a Dwight Moody revival meeting, in the building where Willard was holding temperance meetings.
 Gordon's younger brother Arthur had died just days before, a traumatic event which had, as Willard later wrote, driven Gordon "Godward".
+The organist was late to the meeting and Gordon took up playing for the occasion.

 The two became close friends, with Gordon continuing to play organ for Willard's meetings.
 Gordon eventually moved into Willard's residence as her personal secretary.
+Willard credited Gordon for greatly assisting with the 1879 Home Protection campaign of Illinois, which secured more than 180,000 signatures in favor of temperance.
+In 1881, Gordon and Willard went south to organize WCTU chapters where women's political activity received even less support than in the north.
 Gordon subsequently followed her employer on her travels through the United States, Canada and Europe, spending a year in England, mostly as the guests of Lady Henry Somerset.
+In the over-a-decade the two women lived together, Gordon also helped to care for Willard's mother.
+Some scholars refer to Gordon as Willard's "lifelong companion."

-Gordon and Willard remained close friends until Willard's death in 1898, at which time Lillian M. N. Stevens became president of the Woman's Christian Temperance Union, with Gordon as vice-president.
+Gordon and Willard remained close friends until Willard's death in 1898, at which time Lillian Stevens became president of the Woman's Christian Temperance Union, with Gordon as vice-president.
 That same year, Gordon also wrote a memorial biography of Willard (expanded and reprinted in 1905).
-Upon Lillian Stevens' death in 1914, Anna Adams Gordon became president of the WCTU.
+Upon Lillian Stevens' death in 1914, Anna Adams Gordon became president of the WCTU until 1925.
+The WCTU's headquarters was moved to Willard's former home, and Gordon was instrumental in turning several rooms into a museum to Willard.

-During the First World War, Gordon was instrumental in convincing US President Woodrow Wilson to harden the federal government's policies against the manufacture of alcoholic beverages, most notably by criminalizing the use of foodstuffs to make alcohol.
+During the First World War, Gordon was instrumental in convincing U.S President Woodrow Wilson to harden the federal government's policies against the manufacture of alcoholic beverages, most notably by criminalizing the use of foodstuffs to make alcohol.
 Later, in 1919, temperance organizations scored a major victory with the ratification of the Eighteenth Amendment to the United States Constitution, which fully established prohibition in the United States.
 After this success, the WCTU under Gordon's guidance began to turn more towards temperance enforcement, and causes peripheral to the temperance movement, such as citizenship for immigrants, women's rights in the workplace, and child protection.
+In 1920, in campaigning to "help protect the woman worker," Gordon and the WTCU have been credited with early usage of the phrase "Equal Pay for Equal Work."

 In November 1922, she was elected president of the World Women's Temperance Union (WWCTU), and resigned her presidency of the national WCTU organization.

 She died on June 15, 1931, in Castile, New York.